fromheten/plato-2020-ocaml/README.md

 Get all dependencies: `$ opam install --deps-only .`

+Get all runtime dependencies: `$ cd thirdparty && gmake all`

 To compile it, run `$ dune build bin/platoc.exe`

 To run a toplevel/repl, run `$ dune utop .`